andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

 }
 ```

-Running the unit tests comparing the output TODO
+All was looking promising, but running the unit tests resulted in the following failure.

 ```
 + expected - actual